jneidel/jneidel.com/content/review/jim-rohn/index.md

 Rohn talks about all the lessons he learned from his mentor Mr. Shoaff after he started working at his company.
-Shoaff started multiple MLM schemes, in which Rohn contributed.
+Shoaff started multiple MLM schemes, to which Rohn contributed.

 MLM is a terrible business model for all, but the people at the top.
 You are basically profiting from the losses and labor of the people at the